Next Start

 Benefits of Welding in the Military

 Finally, many welders choose this career path because of the sense of fulfillment it can provide.
-Welders play a crucial role in the military, and working in the field will allow you to see just how important your work is.
+Welders play a crucial role in the military, and working in the field will allow you to see the impact of your technical skills and knowledge.

 Attending UTI as a Military Veteran

-There are a variety of options for veterans who want to leverage their military experience as they prepare for a career.
-A trade school like UTI can be a great option for veterans looking for hands-on training that can launch them into a career.
+There are a variety of options for veterans who want to leverage their military experience while preparing for a career.
+A trade school like Universal Technical Institute can be a great option for veterans looking for hands-on, civilian training that can get them career-ready.

-Plus, if you choose to attend UTI as a military veteran, you’ll receive a 10% tuition reduction through the Salute to Service Grant,22 in addition to a variety of other resources for veterans.
+Plus, if you choose to attend UTI as a military veteran, you may be eligible to receive a 10% tuition reduction through the Salute to Service Grant,22 in addition to a variety of other resources for veterans.
 These include:

-• Assistance from Financial Aid representatives who are well-versed to help you navigate your VA benefits (many of whom are U.S. veterans themselves)
+• Assistance from Financial Aid Representatives who are well-versed to help you navigate your VA benefits (many of whom are U.S. veterans themselves)20

 • Military-only campus orientations